tej117/tej117/README.md

 ### Hi there 👋

+I am a Software Engineering Student at UVic, University of Victoria.
+I enjoy programming and have a vast interest in a multitude of programming fields.
+I am currently working on a python script for the Google Calendar API.
+Some ongoing projects that I work on periodically is my Tetris Game (built in Java), and my personal website.
+Currently, I am learning Godot since I also have an interest in making Video Games.

 <!--
 **tej117/tej117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.